Why Is My Puppy Or Kitten A Runt?

 A barium swallow is the most effective way to diagnoses an esophagus blockage or motility problem.
-Barium shows up well on x-rays and it accumulates just ahead of the stricture (or blockage) – as in this image or this article (ref) A barium slurry, being a liquid with the consistency of cream, passes.
+Barium shows up well on x-rays and it accumulates just ahead of the stricture (or blockage) – as in this image: A barium slurry, being a liquid with the consistency of cream, passes.
 But sold food has difficulty doing so.
 Large institutions give the barium while viewing its real time progress with a fluoroscope, smaller facilities take a series of x-rays like the one pictured (if the facility has ways to visualize the movement of the barium in real time, the lack or presence of normal esophageal muscle contractions is also apparent.
-That tells your vet more about your treatment success likelyhoods).
+That tells your vet more about your treatment success likelihoods).

 There are many more heart defects that your puppy or kitten might be born with that can affect its growth rate and lifespan.
 Fortunately, they are quite rare.
 Some can be corrected, many cannot.
 They include defects (holes) in the heart chamber walls (atrial and ventricular septal defects) tetralogy of Fallot, imperfectly formed mitral or tricuspid valve (tricuspid valve dysplasia in kittens) , endocardial fibroelastosis of cats, cor triatriatum sinister in cats, etc. etc. When serious, all of them cause easy fatigue, shortness of breath, and often, stunted growth.
 The early signs are due to the youngster not receiving enough oxygen because blood does not move through its body normally.
 The later signs are the signs of an enlarging heart that is in failure.
 Many, but not all, produce heart murmurs.
 Some produce abnormal heart rhythms (arrhythmias) and an abnormally rapid heart rate.
 When not surgically correctable, heart failure can usually be delayed with a cocktail of medications – drugs to allow the heart to work less (ace inhibitors, beta blockers PDE5 inhibitors) those that increase the strength of its contractions (positive ionotropes).
 Diuretics, like furosemide and spironolactone, help to clear excess pooled fluid from the body.